Find all the information you need to get started with the game!

 - Godsworn Hunt: Longstrider, Sphere of Ghur, Unfocused Blast, Ephemeral Form, Archer’s Focus, Nullstone Spear and Tome of Offerings are all very good picks from the Darkoath.

-- Ironskull’s Boyz: Superior Tactician and Distraction are very useful cards while also containing Victorious Duel, Misdirection, Daemonic Weapon, Ploymaster and Shadeglass Darts.
+- Ironskull’s Boyz: Superior Tactician (restricted) and Distraction are very useful cards while also containing Victorious Duel, Misdirection, Daemonic Weapon, Ploymaster and Shadeglass Darts.

 - Eyes of the Nine: Tzeentch isn’t too bad.
 Fired Up, What Amour?, Abasoth’s Withering, Irresistible Prize, and Sudden Growth are all useful additions.